hrajchert/angular-screenfull/README.md

 ```

 Note that [screenfull](https://github.com/sindresorhus/screenfull.js) is added as a bower dependency
-so if you use [main bower files](https://github.com/ck86/main-bower-files) the dependency will be added for you
+so if you use [main bower files](https://github.com/ck86/main-bower-files) the dependency will be added for you.

 #### Enable it on your app